How Much Does It Cost to Replace a Tin Roof?

 The short answer is yes, and no. Tin roofs are actually metal roofs, but they’re not all the same.

-When most people think of a metal roof, they immediately think tin because of the history of the tin roof.
+When most people think of a metal roof, they immediately think of tin because of the history of the tin roof.
 During the turn of the 20th century, tin was a popular material for roofing because it is resistant to corrosion, however, in today’s day and age, tin roofing is actually a form of galvanized steel.
-Instead of a tin plate, you’ll find a zinc plate which is also resistant to corrosion and makes for a sturdy, long-lasting roofing material.
+Instead of a tin plate, you’ll find a zinc plate that is also resistant to corrosion and makes for sturdy, long-lasting roofing material.